 - Cook on high for 4 to 5 hours or on low for 8 to 9 hours or until beef is fork tender.

 - In a small bowl, stir together cornstarch with 2 tablespoons of water.
-Add to the stew a little bit at a time to thicken (you may not need all of the cornstarch mixture.)
-Stir in peas.
+Add to the stew a little bit at a time to thicken (you may not need all of the cornstarch mixture).
+Stir in the peas.

 - Cover and cook for 10-15 minutes or until thickened and heated through.
 Season with salt and pepper to taste.